draftup/react-event-boundary/README.md

 };
 ```

-Any event bubbles up to the highest boundary in your tree.
-Therefore it becomes easy to handle a single event at different levels.
+`EventBoundary` is meant to be used many times at differnet levels of your application.
+Dispatched events will bubble up through all of the boundaries on the way, which makes it easy to affect multiple local states using a single event.
 See the working example on a codesandox:

 [![Edit react-event-boundary demo (useState)](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-event-boundary-demo-usestate-qsiso?fontsize=14)

 ---

 For complex state management scenarios you may want to replace `React.useState()` with `React.useReducer()`.
-It's straitforward to use this approach with event boudary:
+It's straitforward to use this approach with event boudary too:

 ```jsx
 const reducer = (state, event) => {